On the utility of Robinson-Amitsur ultrafilters: Application: algebras with the same identities

 \begin{proof} Let $A, B\in \mathscr P$, both defined over a field $K$, be such that $Var(A) = Var(B)$.
 Lemma \ref{zariski}, Corollary \ref{cor} and Corollary \ref{fin-dim} imply that a free algebra $\mathcal F$ in the variety $Var(A) = Var(B)$ embeds, as a $K$-algebra, into an algebra $A \otimes K^{\mathscr U}$ for some ultrafilter $\mathscr U$.
 Hence $K^{\mathscr U} \mathcal F$ is isomorphic, as a $K^{\mathscr U}$-algebra, to a subalgebra of $A \otimes K^{\mathscr U}$.
 It is easy to see that primeness of the $K$-algebra $\mathcal F$ implies primeness of the $K^{\mathscr U}$-algebra $K^{\mathscr U} \mathcal F$.
 By (iii), the latter algebra belong to $\mathscr P$, and by the {\L}o\'s theorem and (ii), the $K^{\mathscr U}$-algebra $A \otimes_K K^{\mathscr U}$ belongs to $\mathscr P$.
 Obviously, $K^{\mathscr U} \mathcal F$ satisfies over $K^{\mathscr U}$ the same identities as $A$ over $K$.
 Then by (i), $K^{\mathscr U} \mathcal F \simeq A \otimes_K K^{\mathscr U}$.
 By the same reasoning, $K^{\mathscr U} \mathcal F \simeq B \otimes_K K^{\mathscr U}$.
 Hence $A \otimes_K K^{\mathscr U} \simeq B \otimes_K K^{\mathscr U}$ as $K^{\mathscr U}$-algebras, and $A \simeq B$ as $K$-algebras. \end{proof}

-This theorem allows, for example, to obtain an alternative proof of Razmyslov's results in an important particular case of finite-dimensional simple Lie algebras over an algebraically closed field of characteristic zero (see \cite[\S5, Corollary 1 and Comments]{razmyslov}).
+This theorem allows, for example, to obtain an alternative proof of results of Kushkulei and Razmyslov in an important particular case of finite-dimensional simple Lie algebras over an algebraically closed field of characteristic zero (see \cite[\S5, Corollary 1 and Comments]{razmyslov}).
 Indeed, the hypothesis of the theorem is satisfied for such class of algebras: (i) can be proved with the help of the well-known Dynkin's classification \cite{dynkin} of semisimple subalgebras of semisimple Lie algebras, (ii) is evident, and (iii) follows from the obvious fact that for finite-dimensional Lie algebras over a field of characteristic zero, simplicity is equivalent to primeness.

-The same approach can be applied to finite-dimensional simple Jordan algebras (which follows from the general Razmyslov's results and also established independently in \cite{drensky-racine}), as well as to graded simple associative algebras (\cite{koshlukov-zaicev}).
+The same approach can be applied to finite-dimensional simple Jordan algebras (which follows from the general results of Kushkulei and Razmyslov and also established independently in \cite{drensky-racine}), as well as to graded simple associative algebras (\cite{koshlukov-zaicev}).

 Along the same lines one may treat varieties generated by affine Kac--Moody algebras.
 Consider, for example, a Lie algebra of the form

 where $\mathfrak g$ is a split finite-dimensional simple Lie algebra defined over a field $K$ of characteristic zero, $K[t,t^{-1}]$ is the algebra of Laurent polynomials, $z$ is the central element, and the multiplication between elements of $\mathfrak g \otimes K[t,t^{-1}]$ is twisted by the well-known $2$-cocycle: